sabeerkity/kity/content/whoami/whoami.md

 ◉ Academic Background - B.E.
 Civil Engineering in Anna University , Madurai.

 ◉ And I also have another rare talent that everyone find useless , I'm a cinephile.
    I have completed around 31 Series and still counting on and watched 1000's of movies even before my Twenties , which acts as a Stress Buster for me.
----

-title: "certificates"
-weight: 100
-description: "Certificates related to Cyber - Security"
-weight: 90